 Onroad mobile and CEM point are the largest sources of NOx in all of the SESARM states.
 Other large sources of NOx include nonroad mobile, non-CEM point, and aircraft/locomotive/marine sources.
 Florida and Georgia are the largest regional of source of NOx.
-Virginia is the smallest regional source of NOx.
-The onroad NOx emissions in Florida are higher than the sum of all NOx sources in the other SESARM states, with the exception of Georgia.
+West Virginia is the smallest regional source of NOx.